How to reclaim your privacy in the surveillance age

 This is good advice for anyone in general, but you should do what you can to keep unwanted intruders out of your online accounts — especially your email account.
 The average person uses the same password or three across all of their online services and they just memorize them.
 This is a single point of failure and when a single one of those services suffers a data breach, you can be sure that your username and password will be sold on the black market and fed into bots that try to use them to log into every popular online service.
 You’ve probably already been “pwned” and don’t even know it.

-This means using a good password manager such as LastPass/1Password/KeePass to generate strong random unique passwords for every online service you use and to add second-factor authentication to every online account that supports it.
+This means using a good password manager such as LastPass/1Password/KeePass to generate strong (20 characters or longer) random unique passwords for every online service you use and to add second-factor authentication to every online account that supports it.
 While you’re at it, protect your password manager with a hardware 2FA device such as a Yubikey, Trezor, or Ledger.

 The prior listed password managers are convenient and reasonably secure, though they put your privacy in the hands of a third party.
 They also have design flaws that can potentially expose your entire password database to malware.
 The ultimate security and privacy (but less convenient) password managers let you control your own data and use a hardware token for decryption.
 Lance Vick, lead security engineer at BitGo, has a great guide here.

 Pay special attention to your email account — most people only have a single email address that likely has a ton of sensitive information in it, and if an attacker gains control of your email account they can probably use it to reset passwords to most of your other online accounts.
 This is a single point of failure; consider using different email accounts for different purposes, and protect them with hardware 2FA.